 This program includes a field placement component where you will gain practical, hands-on work experience in a setting relevant to your program.

 What are the admission requirements for the Community Integration Through Co-operative Education program?

 Applicants must meet the following requirements to be eligible for admission to this program:

 - Ontario Secondary School Diploma (OSSD)/Certificate (OSSC), or be at least 19 years of age on the first day of classes

-First-year enrolment is limited, satisfying minimum entrance requirements does not guarantee admission.
-Applicants must complete the selection process to determine
+Please note that first-year enrolment is limited; satisfying minimum entrance requirements does not guarantee admission.
+Applicants must complete the selection process to determine admissibility.

 Mature students, non-secondary school applicants (19 years or older), and home school applicants may also be considered for admission.
 Eligibility may be met by applicants who have taken equivalent courses, upgrading, completed their GED, and equivalency testing.
 For complete details refer to: www.georgiancollege.ca/admissions/academic-regulations/